 That’s not even the best part!
 Soon, coffee lovers can enjoy fresh brews as the clock tower will open a cafe on the third floor.
 What’s not to love?
 You’ve got everything in one place: overlooking views of Manila, stunning artworks, and rich history and culture.

 So, what do you think about the Manila Clock Tower’s modern look?
 If you’ve already visited this newly inaugurated landmark in the Philippines, we would love to hear about your experience, too.
 Be sure to let us know on our official Facebook page.
-Happy museum hopping, curious explorers!
+Happy National Museums and Galleries Month!

 Featured image credit: Department of Tourism, Culture, and Arts of Manila | Official Facebook Page